This is what Cardi B has to say about the government shutdown

 “Guys.
 I’m still holding my breath.
 Are you gonna RT Cardi B or not?” he tweeted.
 Schatz told him they decided not to share it because it “wouldn’t be senatorial.”

 The rapper, whose real name is Belcalis Almanzar, has expressed interest in the government.
-In an interview with GQ magazine last year, she said she loves political science and is “obsessed” with how the system works.
+In an interview with G